DS4PS/cpp-528-spr-2020/index.md

 The assigned work for the term comes in the form of four elements, described below:

-- **Weekly Labs (50%):**  Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
-These labs contain exercises that are similar in form or difficulty to what will be presented on the final exam. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
+- **Weekly Labs (25%):**  Each week there will be a lab designed to guide you through the project step for the week.
+They will require data wrangling to build your research database, descriptive analysis, and regression. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
 This is designed to hold you accountable for the material, but not create anxiety about perfection.

-- **R Package (10%):**  Labs 01 and 02 require you to write functions to generate your solution.
-You will have an additional assignment to build an R package with these functions and make it available for others to use.

-- **RMD to Jekyll Project (20%):**  The final project in the course will require you to create a template for automating a report in R. You will publish the report as a Jekyll website.

-- **Explainer Assignment (10%):**  You are invited to pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
-Create a short tutorial to make your topic accessible to your peers.
-It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function.

-- **Yellowdig Practice Problems (10%):**  Each week I will post a list of review questions or brain teasers about the R language.
-You will be invited to submit solutions or explanations to the problems on Yellowdig and discuss with classmates.
-The points will be allocated as follows:
+There are six labs total, each worth 5%.
+You can drop one lab during the term.

+- **Applied Project Deliverables (65%):**  Your report on the impact of federal tax credit programs designed to stimulate community revitalization will serve as your primary deliverable for the semester.
+Each week you will be asked to complete new steps on your final project.
+You may submit them for feedback and guidance, and revise them before the final deadline.
+Your final grade will be based upon how clearly results are presented and how easy it is for a non-team member to replicate resulst from your study using your GitHub repository.

+- **Yellowdig Discussions (10%):**  YellowDig will be used this term to guide discussions on the substantive policy issues regarding community revitalization efforts, and on challenges of using administrative data to conduct causal analysis to measure program impact.

   - 5 points for a new pin.
   - 3 points for a comment made to another pin.